 - Work/internship reference letter (scanned)

+Starting your studies without proof of a pre-study internship is possible, but it results in an additional mandatory requirement to present this proof within you first year of studies.
 Please note that a positive entry of the fulfilled requirement in TUMonline can only be made after complete enrollment.

 >> The recognition of vocational training, HTL or other degrees as well as deferral requests should already be discussed with the Internship Office prior to enrollment.

 The application for the Bachelor Aerospace is done online via the TUM application portal.
 As soon as you have registered there, you will receive a detailed list of documents that you must include with your application.
 Detailed information about application and enrollment at TUM can be found here: Application and Enrollment (including an FAQ-section)

 For the application portal, you should have the following documents ready if possible:

 Application for Admission (to be filled out in the portal)